 For children with half-Italian blood coursing through their veins, my daughters sure like to get their Greek on!
-Perhaps it's because we used to let them eat shirtless at the table in the summers - we called it "greek-style" (at ages nine and twelve, those days will soon be behind us - sob).
+Perhaps it's because we used to let them eat shirtless at the table in the summers - we called it "greek-style" (those days are now behind us - sob).
 Or maybe it's an oregano thing, as the herb is used extensively in Greece and Italy.
 Whatever the reason, I'm not going to look a gift horse in the mouth.
 My girls each eat multiple servings of this salad when we make it, so I have to set some aside for me and my husband or they will devour ours, too!

 This recipe is super easy, especially since I used the dressing from this recipe on Cookie + Kate, my favorite food blog - love the photo of her pup noshing on broccoli!
 I made a few changes to the dressing, as I don't eat garlic or onions, and I tend to like things a little less salty than the average Jane.
 Here's what you'll need to feed four people (as well as 20 minutes of prep time), but it's super easy to adjust for a large gathering!

 For the salad: